-We're seeing IT leaders struggle with a tricky question: should you invest in ServiceNow's complete ITSM platform or add Moveworks as an enterprise IT solution that makes your current tools more accessible?
+We're seeing IT leaders struggle with a tricky question: should you invest in ServiceNow's complete ITSM tool or add Moveworks as an enterprise IT solution that makes your current tools more accessible?
 ServiceNow requires employees to learn a separate portal, while Moveworks brings support into chat apps they already use daily.
 The recent acquisition muddies the water further, as the two products now sit under one roof with an unclear integration plan.

 TLDR:

-ServiceNow requires portal logins and 12-18 month deployments, while Moveworks adds AI chat over existing tools
+ServiceNow requires portal logins and 12-18 month deployments, while Moveworks adds AI chat over existing tools.

-ServiceNow was acquired by Moveworks in 2025, creating uncertainty around future product roadmaps
+ServiceNow was acquired by Moveworks in 2025, creating uncertainty around future product roadmaps.

-Enterprises handle 5,000-15,000 monthly tickets, most being routine requests with documented answers
+Enterprises handle 5,000-15,000 monthly tickets, most being routine requests with documented answers.

 What Moveworks Does and How It Works